Read on to learn more about how to become a psychiatrist, how much it costs, and whether it's the right path for you.

 The DO philosophy regards the body as an integrated entity and addresses the patient’s lifestyle and other factors instead of solely targeting specific symptoms.
 The courses you’ll take depend on the program, but you can expect to take courses such as:

-Becoming board certified by the ABPN shows that you’re committed to expanding your knowledge, taking an exam once every decade, and participating in educational activities.
+Becoming board certified by the ABPN shows you’re committed to expanding your knowledge, taking an exam once every decade, and participating in educational activities.
 Essentially, life-long learning is crucial!

 These factors can influence how expensive the education needed to become a psychiatrist is.

-Between 2020 and 2030, an estimated 3,500 psychiatrist positions will become available to add to the current 25,520 positions.
-The mean annual wage of a psychiatrist is $249,760.
+Based on this projection, an estimated 2,200+ psychiatrist positions will become available to add to the current 25,520 positions.
+The mean annual wage of a psychiatrist is $247,350.

 To find out if psychiatry is right for you, check out this chart: